Testability of Reverse Causality Without Exogenous Variation: Testing Reverse Causality

-Algorithm \ref{algorithm} shows detailed steps of the implementation of the test.
-In words, after some pre-processing (Step 1 and 2), we propose estimating a nonlinear model in both causal and anticausal direction, i.e. with $ Y $ and $ X $ as dependent variables respectively (Step~3), calculating residuals for both models (Step~4) and testing for conditional independence using a kernel conditional independence test (KCI) introduced by \textcite{zhang11conditional} (Step~5).
-We discuss this test statistic, see eq. \eqref{eq_kci_pop}, and its development in Section~\ref{sec_ci_test}.
-The relative size of the resulting test statistics is informative about which model is the correct causal model (Step~6); see the detailed discussion in Section \ref{sec_discussion}.
+Algorithm \ref{algorithm_test} shows detailed steps of the implementation of the test.
+In words, after some pre-processing (Step 1 and 2), we propose estimating a nonlinear model in both directions, i.e. with $ Y $ and $ X $ as dependent variables respectively (Step~3), calculating residuals for both models (Step~4) and testing for conditional independence using a kernel conditional independence test (KCI) introduced by \textcite{zhang11conditional} (Step~5).
+We discuss this test statistic, see eq. \eqref{eq_kci_pop}, and its development in Section~\ref{sec_ci_test}; see the detailed discussion in Section \ref{sec_discussion}.